Salem Gazette

 The Salem Gazette is an American newspaper serving Salem residents.
 The weekly newspaper comes out on Fridays.
 The Salem Gazette, first published on January 5, 1790, used to be known as the Salem Mercury, and briefly The American Eagle.
 The first issue of the Salem Gazette is technically the only issue of The American Eagle published.

 Thomas C. Cushing was the original publisher of the Salem Gazette, however he relinquished the publication to William Carleton on October 14, 1794.
-The next issue of the Gazette contains a few words from the new publisher, and a special section from Rev. William Bentley, an outspoken columnist known at the time for his eccentric, but unspotted character in writing.
+The next issue of the Gazette contains a few words from the new publisher and a special section from Rev. William Bentley, an outspoken columnist known at the time for his eccentric, but unspotted character in writing.

-In June, 1796, the Gazette was published as a semi-weekly paper, on Tuesday and Friday.

-On July 25, 1797, Thomas Cushing resumed publication of the Gazette, however no reason was given for the change, however since the change William Bentley's columns were never published again, most likely due to political tensions between Cushing and Carleton.

-In 1822, Thomas Cushing left the paper due to poor health to Caleb Cushing and Ferdinand Andrews, and died on September 28, 1824 at the age of 60.
-He was from Hingham, MA.